p00f/godbolt.nvim/README.md

 Requires neovim 0.6 and curl

 ## Setup
-You need to call the setup function in your config.
-Calling it without arguments uses these default values:
+You can call the setup function in your config to override these default values:

 ```lua
 require("godbolt").setup({